nickytonline/source.nickytonline.github.io/src/pages/blog/2019-12-16-javascript-or-frontend-centric-conference-to-attend-in-2020.md

 ---
 The only conference I’ve ever attended was [JBCN](https://www.jbcnconf.com/2016/) in 2016 for Java when I worked in Barcelona because my company at the time were sponsors.‪

-I’ve never been to a JavaScript or Frontend centric conference before.
+I’ve never been to a JavaScript or frontend centric conference before.
 If you were to pick one to attend, regardless of location and cost, which one would you choose?‬

 <center>